Scalable Model Editing via Customized Expert Networks: Experiments

-{\bf Baselines.} We compare the proposed method with mainstream model editing methods.
-Fine-tuning based methods (FT,FT+KL),{\bf FT} is the fully connected portion of a layer in a fine-tuned LM, {\bf FT+KL} is based on the addition of KL divergence to the loss function as in \citep{mitchell2021fast}.
-Memory based methods, {\bf SERAC}\citep{mitchell2022memory} and {\bf GRACE} \citep{hartvigsen2024aging} where GRACE is the latest SOTA method based on memory. {\bf MEND} \citep{mitchell2021fast} is to learn the HyperNetwork using additional training data to transform the gradient obtained by standard fine-tuning. {\bf MEMIT} \citep{meng2022mass} is an optimization based method.
-The reason the {\bf T-Patcher} \citep{huang2023transformer}, method is not used as a comparison is that for generative tasks in LLM, T-Patcher adds neurons at the granularity of tokens, and its training and inference times are very slow.
+{\bf Baselines.} We compare the proposed method with several mainstream model editing methods.
+Fine-tuning based methods (including FT and FT+KL), {\bf FT} refers to the scenario where the fully connected network within a certain transformer block is trainable,while, {\bf FT+KL} incorporates the Kullback-Leibler (KL) divergence into the loss function, as described in \citep{mitchell2021fast}, to mitigate catastrophic forgetting.
+Memory-based methods, such as {\bf SERAC}\citep{mitchell2022memory} and {\bf GRACE} \citep{hartvigsen2024aging}, have shown significant promise.
+GRACE, in particular, is the latest state-of-the-art (SOTA) method based on memory. {\bf MEND} \citep{mitchell2021fast} aims to learn a HyperNetwork using additional training data to transform the gradients obtained through standard fine-tuning. {\bf MEMIT}, as proposed by \citep{meng2022mass}, is a method for directly updating a language model with many memories.In the realm of generative tasks for LLMs, T-Patcher\citep{huang2023transformer} introduces neurons at the token level.
+Inspired by this approach, we explore the addition of neurons at the granularity of samples.
+However, due to the inherent characteristics of {\bf T-Patcher}, it exhibits substantial training and inference performance constraints.
+Consequently, we did not experiment with T-Patcher on the Hallucination dataset nor perform a thousand edits on the ZsRE dataset.
 Detailed parameter settings and experimental details for each method are reported in Appendix \ref{exp_details}.

-{\bf Metrics.} Accuracy and Perplexity were used to evaluate the ZsRE and Hallucination datasets.
-The three metrics {\bf Reliability}, {\bf Generality}, and {\bf Locality} in ZsRE refer to whether or not all edited samples are successful, whether or not the relevant samples are able to answer correctly, and whether or not the irrelevant samples are able to answer correctly, respectively. {\bf WikiBio-E}, {\bf WikiBio-A}, and {\bf OpenWebText} in Hallucination refer to whether the perplexity of the edited samples is reduced, and whether the perplexity of the unrelated WikiBio-A and OpenWebText can be maintained at a lower level, respectively.
+{\bf Metrics.} We used Accuracy and Perplexity to evaluate the ZsRE and Hallucination datasets.
+In ZsRE, the three metrics {\bf Reliability}, {\bf Generality}, and {\bf Locality} refer respectively to whether all edited samples are successful, whether rewrited samples can answer correctly, and whether non-edited samples can answer correctly.
+In Hallucination, {\bf WikiBio-E}, {\bf WikiBio-A}, and {\bf OpenWebText} refer to whether the perplexity of the edited samples is reduced and whether the perplexity of the unrelated WikiBio-A and OpenWebText can be maintained at a lower level, respectively.